rockwellwindsor/SD-CARND-P5-Vehicle-Tracking/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Searching  using YCrCb produced the best results.
+Here is where YCrCb became my choice because it produced the best results.
 Here are some example images run through the pipeline:

 <p align="center"><img src="./images/pipelineimages.png" alt="End result"  /></p>